kindelia/Kindelia/WHITEPAPER.md

 so, and, if that is the case, then including one would be as dishonest as most utility tokens.

-One may wonder how an Ethereum-like network could operate without block rewards and miner fees, which are the core reasons it needs a native token, but both problems have a simple solution.
+One might wonder how an Ethereum-like network could operate without block rewards and miner fees, which are the core reasons it needs a native token, but both problems have a simple solution.
 For block rewards, user-deployed currencies and apps can implement a "Reward" functionality that grants tokens and assets to the